Taimoor0217/react-webpack-boilerplate/README.md

 # React-Webpack-BoilerPlate
 This is a barbone setup of a React Js app using Webpack and Babel, without create react app.

-Will be add Saas , Redux , React-Router and Axios configs as well..
+Will be adding Saas , Redux , React-Router and Axios configs as well..

 # Commands